wasiejen/Free-Snap-Tap/README.md

 ## Version Information

 **V0.6.0**
-- NEW: key replacements will now be tracked in tap groups
+- NEW: Key Replacements will now be tracked in tap groups
-- NEW: menu option: 7.
+- NEW: Menu option: 7.
 Print vk_codes to identify keys
   - Will print out the corresponding vk_codes of a key event.
 Useful for finding your own vk_codes when used with different keybaord_layouts.
-- added requirements.txt
+- Added requirements.txt - see #19
-- removed exe from repo and put it into releases
+- Removed exe from repo and put it into releases: see #19
-- some edits in README.md
+- Some edits in README.md

 **V0.5.1**
-- fixed direct interpretation of `1` as a vk_code
+- Fixed direct interpretation of number strings, e.g. `1`, `2`, ... as a vk_code.
+Fixed by first looking up in dict if a string entry for that number exists and if not then cast it as an int an use it directly as a vk_code.

 **V0.50**
 - fixed not working -txt= startargument; changed it to: